Yip Pin Xiu

-She has Charcot-Marie-Tooth syndrome and competes in the S2 category for the physically impaired.
+Yip has Charcot-Marie-Tooth syndrome and competes in the S2 category for the physically impaired.
 Since 2005, she has won medals in international competitions such as the World Wheelchair and Amputee Games, Japan Paralympic Swimming Championships and International German Paralympic Swimming Championships.
 At the 2008 Summer Paralympics, she won a gold medal in the 50 metres backstroke and a silver medal in the 50 metres freestyle, setting world records in both events.
 At the 2016 Summer Paralympics, she won a gold medal in the 100 metres S2 backstroke, setting a world record for that event, and another for her 50 m split.
+She retained her gold medals for these two events in 2020 and 2024 in a historic three-peat.

-In 2009, she was named "Young Woman Achiever of the Year" by local magazine Her World.
+In 2009, Yip was named "Young Woman Achiever of the Year" by local magazine Her World.
 In honour of her feats at the Paralympic Games, she was conferred the Pingat Jasa Gemilang (Meritorious Service Medal) during the National Day Awards ceremony in 2016.
-More recently, Yip was crowned Sportswoman of the Year (swimming) at the Singapore Disablility Sports Awards 2022.
+More recently, Yip was crowned Sportswoman of the Year (swimming) at the Singapore Disability Sports Awards 2022.
 This was her third time earning this honour, having won the same award in 2019 and 2021.
 Her achievements have contributed to the widespread recognition of disabled athletes in the Singaporean public sphere.

 Early life and education

-Yip Pin Xiu was born on 10 January 1992, being the youngest of three children in her family.
+Yip Pin Xiu was born in Singapore on 10 January 1992, being the youngest of three children in her family.

-At birth, Yip was not born with atrophy of her limbs.
-Her symptoms only appeared when she was two years old.
-Due to her aunt witnessing her unable to extend and rotate her ankles, her family brought her to a doctor and she initially diagnosed it as muscular dystrophy.
+At birth, Yip had Charcot–Marie–Tooth disease but her symptoms only appeared when she was two years old.
+Due to her aunt witnessing her unable to extend and rotate her ankles, her family brought her to a doctor and was initially diagnosed as muscular dystrophy.
 When Yip was five, she started swimming to improve her health and strengthen her muscles; nevertheless, by the age of thirteen, she had lost her ability to walk and had to use a wheelchair.

-As a student, Yip first studied in Ai Tong Primary School and Bendemeer Secondary School, before she graduated from Republic Polytechnic as back-up valedictorian and, as of 2017, Yip graduated from Singapore Management University with a Bachelor of Social Science.
+As a student, Yip first studied in Ai Tong Primary School at Bishan and Bendemeer Secondary School, before she graduated from Republic Polytechnic in Woodlands as back-up valedictorian and, as of 2017, Yip graduated from Singapore Management University in Bras Basah with a Bachelor of Social Science.